Arrowyi/EMRJava/README.md

 More usage you could ref to the test class , it is so simple.
 I wish it could make your lift easier.

+The kotlin version lib for the expectation miss record please refer to [EmrKotlin](https://github.com/Arrowyi/EmrKotlin)